 Lab I direct the Speech Perception and Production Lab at the UO.
 For more information on our lab, you can check out our website.
-The lab is in the Spoken Language Research Laboratories on the 3rd floor of the Center for Medical Education and Research building in Eugene, located at 722 E 11th Avenue.
-Our sound booth is located in shared space within the Language Variation and Computation Lab suite on the 2nd floor of CMER.
+The lab is in the Spoken Language Research Laboratories on the 3rd floor of 1600 Millrace.
+We work as a team and are always looking for smart, talented, and interested folks to join us.

 - Speech perception